opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 | UUID Generator     | :material-check: |                                                                                                                                                                                                        |
 | QML / HTML Widget  | :material-check: |                                                                                                                                                                                                        |
 | Others             | :material-close: | [Funding](../get-started/support.md#development-and-custom-apps)                                                                                                                                      |

+## Attribute form configuration

+In order to customise the attribute form, it is necessary to use the drag and drop designer in QGIS or to a use pre-written UI file.
+Like for QGIS you can make use of powerful expressions to populate the different fields.
+Additionally, to the ones available there are [QFieldCloud specific variables](../reference/expression_variables.md#qfieldcloud), which can be utilised inside the attribute form.

 ### Editable